jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 ## Ceph Storage Cluster {.wp-block-heading}

 The process below describes installing and configuring a ceph cluster on virtualised hardware.
-If you have an existing ceph cluster available or are building on physical hardware it&#8217;s best to follow the ceph official documentation at <a rel="noreferrer noopener" href="http://docs.ceph.com/docs/mimic/start/" target="_blank" class="broken_link">this link</a> for your circumstances.
+If you have an existing ceph cluster available or are building on physical hardware it's best to follow the ceph official documentation at <a rel="noreferrer noopener" href="http://docs.ceph.com/docs/mimic/start/" target="_blank" class="broken_link">this link</a> for your circumstances.

 ### Ceph Server Builds {.wp-block-heading}